🏠

 Shop The Look:

-1. Tufted white linen Chesterfield sofa with dark wood legs
+1. White linen tufted Chesterfield sofa dark wood legs

-2. Black marble-top coffee table with brass accents
+2. Black marble top coffee table brass accents

 7. Crystal chandelier with black shade details

-8. Black and white striped curtains with brass rods
+8. Black and white striped curtains brass rods

 DIY Paint Transformation